quidampepin/quidampepin.github.io/_posts/2022-11-29-a-july-afternoon.md

 I was thinking about all this when I arrived at the apartment.
 Jean-Paul lived in a half-basement on 13th Avenue, near Masson.
 When I parked, I saw Regent leaning against the white door of the building, his eternal cigarette in the corner of his mouth, his hands in his pockets.

-- Hey brother.
+"Hey brother."

-- Hey.
+"Hey."

-- I'm warning you right now, there's a lot of cleaning to be done in there...
-I didn't have the heart to start all alone...
+"I'm warning you right now, there's a lot of cleaning to be done in there...
+I didn't have the heart to start all alone..."

 I sketched a semblance of a smile as an answer.